E. W. Kemble: Biography

 Kemble was born in Sacramento, California.
+His father was newspaper publisher Edward Cleveland Kemble.
 In 1875, he was enrolled at a boarding school in Philadelphia, which was a center of artistic activity.
 His artistic talent was such that he was a successful contributor to periodicals by 1881.
 He became the major political cartoonist for the New York Daily Graphic while receiving his only formal artistic training at the Art Students League of New York.

 When Life magazine was founded in 1883, Kemble became a frequent contributor to its early issues.
 He was a staff political cartoonist for Collier's from 1903 to 1907, for Harper's Weekly from 1907 to 1912 before returning to Collier's, and for Leslie's Weekly and Judge in the late 1910s.

-His lively cartoons, some of the magazine industry's most mature work, attracted the attention of Mark Twain, who employed Kemble to illustrate Adventures of Huckleberry Finn.
+His cartoons attracted the attention of Mark Twain, who employed Kemble to illustrate Adventures of Huckleberry Finn.
 Kemble subsequently illustrated several other famous books, including Twain's Puddin' Head Wilson, Harriet Beecher Stowe's Uncle Tom's Cabin, Washington Irving's Knickerbocker History of New York, and many of Joel Chandler Harris' Uncle Remus stories.

+Kemble made a specialty of illustrating Black characters, and his work ranged from overtly racist caricatures to more human sociological studies depending upon his audience.

 Kemble illustrated three books authored by Eldred Kurtz Means.

 Kemble lived in the Rochelle Park area of suburban New Rochelle.

-He died in Ridgefield, Connecticut, in 1933, aged 72.
+He died at 72 following a brief illness on September 19, 1933, at his daughter's home in Ridgefield, Connecticut.